• Skip to primary navigation

 • Best Ever French Braised Cabbage Recipe

-Braising is a perfect way to cook tougher vegetables.
-It allows them to soften and melt into a liquid party of flavor.
-This braised cabbage recipe is a great example.
+Braising is also a perfect way to cook tough or firm vegetables, such as collard greens, fennel, cauliflower, Brussels sprouts and cabbage.
+It allows them to soften and melt into a sauce that's full of flavor.

 • It's loaded with Vitamin C (who knew??), with ½ cup cooked cabbage satisfying about ⅓ of the Vitamin C you need all day.
 And it provides some good fiber, helping you feel fuller longer.